ArthurClemens/polythene/docs/css.md

 Package `polythene-css` contains all component CSS files.
 Its existence in `node_modules` makes it possible to import CSS files.

 Most bundlers have options for importing CSS files.
-Frequently used with Webpack is [Extract Text Plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin).
+Frequently used with Webpack is [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin).

 Importing all CSS: